Kronenberger Rosenfeld is at the forefront of spam litigation, helping define the law.

 We are aggressive and tech-savvy in our approach to combating what some call spam “shake-down” operations.

-We represent advertisers, ad networks, and affiliate publishers in negotiating a multitude of settlements in spam lawsuits or during pre-litigation threats to file spam lawsuits.
+We have represented advertisers, ad networks, and affiliate publishers in negotiating a multitude of settlements of spam lawsuits and settlements during pre-litigation threats to file spam lawsuits.
 This experience provides the firm with unmatched insight into a great variety of settlement strategies, appropriate settlement amounts, and styles of particular professional spam plaintiffs and their attorneys.

 PRECEDENT SETTERS IN SPAM LITIGATION

-While state and federal spam statutes are relatively young, a robust set of case law and other authority is quickly developing.
-At the same time, spam litigation continues to grow in courts throughout the country.
-Kronenberger Rosenfeld has been at the forefront of spam litigation since the enactment of the various spam laws.
+While state and federal spam statutes are relatively young, a robust array of case law and other authority is quickly developing.
+And spam litigation continues to grow in courts throughout the country.
+Kronenberger Rosenfeld has been at the forefront of spam litigation since the enactment of the federal CAN-SPAM law and California's anti-spam law in 2003.
 We are leading the industry in interpreting these laws and educating courts that commercial email by itself is not unlawful.
 Rather, commercial email is an important aspect of our economy, and it only becomes unlawful when it is deceptive.

 Kronenberger Rosenfeld has defended more than 100 separate spam law cases, including in both federal and state courts, brought by plaintiffs in California, Georgia, Washington, Ohio, Florida, and other states.
 This is perhaps more than any other spam litigation defense law firm in the country.
 The firm’s attorneys have been invited to speak at state and national organizations about both email and SMS spam litigation trends, litigation strategies, and case law updates.
 Most importantly, our firm has achieved excellent litigation results for our clients in spam litigation, reflected in victories at motions to dismiss and motions for summary judgment, some of which we defended and upheld on appeal.
 This spam litigation experience translates directly into lower costs and top results for our clients.